Spring WEEKEND WORKSHOP

 This weekend workshop is a one day, multi-session writing event open to grades 4-12 that targets several different writing genres, opportunities, and more!

-Considerable time will be provided for drafting and revising pieces.
-Students will leave with a down draft suitable for revising and submitting.
+Time will be provided for drafting and revising pieces.

 What Does It Include?

-Students will get to choose two separate sessions to attend within the workshop that targets a certain genre or type or writing.
-Writers will be accompanied by one of our Teacher Consultants for a smooth creative process.
+Writers will get to choose two separate sessions to attend within the workshop that target a certain genre or skill for writing.
+A third session can either provide time for guided writing or guided feedback.
+Sessions are led by one of our Teacher Consultants for a smooth creative process.

 To Rhyme or Not to Rhyme-Either is Fine If you tend to bounce from one piece of writing to another, then poetry might be the perfect option for you!
 Poetry gives you the flexibility to write about multiple topics in a single session or to focus on a single topic.
 Who doesn’t love flexibility?
 In session one we will work on how to rhyme in poems and in session two we let loose and rhyme if optional.
 In both sessions writers will create multiple poems.